ProcursusTeam/Procursus/CONTRIBUTING.md

 # Contributing to Procursus
 Community involvement is one of the main goals of this project, so we're glad you'd like to make contributions.
 There a few requirements, but they shouldn't be too unreasobable

-If you're like to contact team members, there are two options
+If you'd like to contact team members, there are two options
 - Going through Hayden.
 You can either [email Hayden](mailto:me@diatr.us) or annoy him on [Twitter](https://twitter.com/Diatrus), or...
 - Joining [Hayden's Discord Server](https://diatr.us/discord).
 This is where most team members are capable of providing answers to questions and further support.